istairbn/NetStatsApp-1.0/README.md

 Files:
 powerShellRunner.groovy = The java script that runs a powershell process as a service in Logscape.
+(Don't have Logscape?!
+You should! www.logscape.com.
+However, if you want to monitor this stuff anyway, simply run the powershell with it outputting to a file ie powershell .\lib\NetStats.ps1 > output.txt)
 NetStatsApp-1.0.bundle = The bundle file for Logscape use.
 I've left it set to Windows Hosts only, you may wish to limit it to the boxes you need monitoring.
 NetStats.config = The data type and watch directory for Logscape. lib/NetStates.properties = A simple properties file, used for config.
 The two options you can change are: